govuk-one-login/life-events-platform/CONTRIBUTING.md

 Requirements

-- Java 17 (Coretto recommended) for local running, test running
+- Java 17 (Coretto recommended - installation instructions can be found in the [README](README.md) under `Working with SAM`) for local running, test running

 Generally, development is easier with